PureType

 Each scenario above is relevant for retrieving the value stored by a key.
 However, sometimes you’ll want to just check for a key’s existence in a map.
 Map.has_key? is perfect for this purpose.
 Using the functions above to check this, and discarding the retrieved value, would be confusing to follow.

 Would you like to see your code evolve to incorporate these conventions?
-PureType will spot less-than-ideal usage, and many other style and form issues, and suggest you simplify the code.
-Sign up to the waitlist today!
+PureType will spot less-than-ideal usage, and many other style and form issues, following up with relevant exercises personalised to your work.